 A visit to the Pennsylvania Amish country can be a rewarding and fascinating experience.
 From tranquil Amish farms and the clip-clop of horse-drawn buggies to energy-producing windmills and tasty Amish foods, there are plenty of opportunities for a glimpse into the Amish way of life.

-While visiting Amish country, it is very important to be considerate of the Amish and their lifestyle.
+However, while visiting Amish country, it is very important to be considerate of the Amish and their lifestyle.
 Just like you, they do not solicit or encourage people to take their picture or knock on their door.

 The Amish are private people who avoid as much contact with strangers and the "outside world" as possible for important religious and cultural reasons.
-When visiting their community, please keep the following basic courtesy rules in mind:
+When visiting their community, please keep the following basic courtesy rules in mind.

-7 Etiquette Rules for Visiting the Amish
+Etiquette Rules for Visiting

-- When driving, keep an eye out for slow-moving Amish buggies (especially at night), and give them plenty of room when following or passing.
+Don't stare, gawk, or otherwise be disrespectful of the Amish, and do not enter private property without permission.
+When driving, keep an eye out for slow-moving Amish buggies (especially at night), and give them plenty of room when following or passing.

 You can shop for local Amish-made goods and furniture, stay overnight at a quaint bed and breakfast tucked under an authentic Amish quilt, stop by local roadside stands set up by the Amish to sell excess farm produce, or explore the scenic countryside on a horse and buggy tour.